TheEt1234/async_controller/Docs.md

     - (`server.conf.max_sandbox_mem_size` is usually very big to account for the fact that some things outside of the luac sandbox may be counted)
 - `modify_self(code)`
   - replaces the async controller's code with the code provided to the function
-  - does not make a `program` event, you will need to `interrupt(0.1)` so that the code gets ran
+  - does not make a `program` event, you will need to `interrupt(0)` so that the code gets ran
   - limited to `server.conf.modify_self_max_code_len` characters
   - makes an error to stop any more execution

 ### server.*
 - `server.us_time()` - is just `minetest.get_us_time`
-- I might add stuff to this in the future
+- I might add stuff to this in the future, or maybe even remove this
 ### server.conf.*
  - exposes async_controller related settings:
  - `code_events_max, heat_max, execution_time_limit, channel_maxlen, message_maxlen, memsize, max_digilines_messages_per_event, modify_self_max_code_len, max_sandbox_mem_size`